Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

 Treating Crepey Skin at the Dermatology Clinic

 What if you want to plump it up with more power than topical treatments can provide?
-These non-surgical treatments offered by most dermatologists can work fast and require little downtime.
+These non-surgical treatments offered by most dermatologists can work quickly and require little-to-no recovery time.

-Note that to see results, you should expect three to six sessions, each of which cost $1000-2000.
+Note that to see results, you should expect to undergo three to six treatments, each of which cost $1000-2000.

 Are you just starting to see surface crepe-ing?
 Peels could help!
-Superficial glycolic acid peels (blending lactic and salicylic acids and other ingredients) and medium-depth trichloroacetic acid (TCA) peels remove surface discoloration and smooth out skin by increasing cell turnover.
+Superficial glycolic acid peels and trichloroacetic acid (TCA) peels can help boost cell turnover and address surface discoloration.

 One of the only methods proven to plump up thinning skin, fat injections are frequently used to make crepey hands appear more youthful.
 How do they work?

-While the procedure only takes one session to harvest fat, which costs around $1,500, future injections are $500 each.
+While the procedure only takes one session to harvest fat, which costs somewhere in the neighborhood of $1,500, future injections are $500 each.